-The Exchange also proposes to add a Post to Away routing option, which is currently offered by BATS.50 Post to Away is a routing option under which the System will route the remainder of a routed order to and posts such order on the order book of a destination on the System routing table as specified by the User.
+Away is a routing option under which the System will route the remainder of a routed order to and posts such order on the order book of a destination on the System routing table as specified by the User.
 The Post to Away routing option is an alternative to either cancelling a routed order back to a User or posting such order to the BATS Book to the extent an order is not completely filled through the routing process.
-The Post to Away routing option can be combined with the following routing options: ROUT, ROUX, ROUE, ROUD, ROUZ, ROUQ, RDOT, RDOX, ROBB, ROCO, ROLF, INET, IOCM and ICMT.51 As a result of adding the Post to Away routing option, the Exchange proposes to amend Rule 11.11(g)(3) to remove now redundant language that a User may instruct that any remainder of the order may be posted to the EDGA Book or another destination on the System routing table.
+The Post to Away routing option can be combined with the following routing options: ROUT, ROUX, and ROUE.51 As a result of adding the Post to Away routing option, the Exchange proposes to amend Rule 11.11(g)(3) to remove now redundant language that a User may instruct that any remainder of the order may be posted to the EDGX Book or another destination on the System routing table.